samirzjadhav/100-days-of-code/log.md

 **Today's Progress**:
 Today I completed the hero section for the Omni-food landing page and here's how it looks so far.

+### Day 59: june 30 2022, Thursday

+**Today's Progress**:
+I didn't get a lot of time today as I was visiting school but I did manage to work a little on the navbar section of the Omni-food project.